Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Introduction

-The paper is organized as follows: Chapter~\ref{sec:phase_field_models} discusses a framework of small-strain phase-field models for brittle fracture, and shows the range of applicability of the TNNMG solver.
-Chapter~\ref{sec:time_discrete_model} introduces the natural fully implicit time discretization, and proves existence of solutions for the spatial problems.
-In both chapters we pay particular attention to the mathematical properties of the energy functionals.
-In Chapter~\ref{sec:tnnmg_method}, finally, we introduce the TNNMG method.
-We explain its construction, discuss various algorithmic options, and prove that it converges globally to stationary points of the increment energy functional. \ifwithnumerics The numerical efficiency is then demonstrated in Chapter~\ref{sec:numerical_examples}.
-Our reference for comparison is the operator-splitting iteration of the $\mathcal{H}$-field formulation of \citet{miehe+hofacker+welschinger10}, which we briefly revisit in Section~\ref{sec:H_field}.
-We compare the solvers for two- and three-dimensional example problems with different forms of the local crack surface density, and with and without spectral splits.
-We observe a considerable performance increase, without loss of robustness. \fi
+The paper is organized as follows: Section~\ref{sec:phase_field_models} discusses a framework of small-strain phase-field models for brittle fracture, and shows the range of applicability of the TNNMG solver.
+Section~\ref{sec:time_discrete_model} introduces the natural fully implicit time discretization, and proves existence of solutions for the spatial problems.
+In both sections we pay particular attention to the mathematical properties of the energy functionals.
+In Section~\ref{sec:tnnmg_method}, finally, we introduce the TNNMG method.
+We explain its construction, discuss various algorithmic options, and prove that it converges globally to stationary points of the increment energy functional.
+The numerical efficiency is then demonstrated in Section~\ref{sec:numerical_examples}.
+Our reference for comparison, briefly revisited in Section~\ref{sec:operator_splitting}, is the operator-splitting iteration proposed in~\cite{burke_ortner_sueli:2013}, which uses a projected Newton method \cite{bertsekas:1982} for the constrained damage problems.
+We compare the solvers for two- and three-dimensional example problems with different forms of the local crack surface density, and with and without spectral splittings.
+We observe a noticeable performance increase, without loss of robustness.